bernaferrari/ChangeDetection/README.md

 * An about screen, with contact information.

 For clarity, unless otherwise noted, I'll ignore the *settings* and *about* on most of this README; I will pretend the app has two views, the main list and the details view.
+Settings makes use of Shared Preferences, there is nothing special.

 #### Presentation layer